memalhot/gh-smartsheet/README.md

 # gh-smartsheet
+The purpose of this script is to sync github issues with Smartsheet for project management tracking.

 Clone and cd into this repo and once in the directory, start a venv.
 To start a venv: